What lies ahead: UN-AU collaboration highlights for 2021

 - Review and development of Policies and Guidelines: Provide technical advice and support through the Police Strategic Support Group (PSSG) to the AUC in the development of Police Policies, Guidelines, SOPs and training materials to ensure the AU moves from using draft documents to approved ones and to build capacity within the AU by developing a library/repository of AU specific policies, guidelines and training materials.

 UNOAU will continue to work closely with and support AU PSOD to develop a draft Security and Safety Concept Note for civilian personnel in peacekeeping and field missions (currently being reviewed by AU PSOD), in order to provide the AU with a unit dedicated to civilian personnel security associated with mission planning and management of AU peacekeeping and other field operations.
 In collaboration with UN Department of Safety and Security (UNDSS) at UN Headquarters, UNOAU will continue to provide support to the AU Safety and Security Division for development of AU staff security management concepts and systems.
 The Office will continue to give strategic and operational advice for capacity-building of the African Union (AU) Commission in the substantive area of civilian personnel security associated with mission planning and management of AU peacekeeping and other field operations.

 African Standby Force

-Within the framework of the UN-AU Partnership, UNOAU will continue to support the AU in efforts in strengthening the African Standby Force (ASF) both at the AUC and RECs/RMs level.
+Within the framework of the UN-AU Partnership, UNOAU will continue to support the AU in efforts in strengthening the African Standby Force (ASF) both at the AU Commission and Regional Economic Communities/Regional Mechanisms (RECs/RMs) level.
 Efforts will be geared towards finalizing the AU PSO Doctrine and the development of the new Maputo Strategic Workplan 2020-2025.